qoolixiloop/qool-latex-loop/README.md

 ### ⏳ TL;DR
-> This site is all about you, getting started with your first website on GitHub.
-If you like to find out, what tools and information I prepared for you, then please click on the button below.
+> This site is all about you, getting started with **your first website on GitHub**.
+Among others things, I am going to show you how to add a **Paypal donate button** to your website.
+If you like to find out, about all the other tools and information I prepared for you, then please click on the button below.
 >
 > <details>
 > <summary> 📖  read more... </summary>